COPI notice - frequently asked questions

 What type of data is covered?

-The notice covers confidential patient information so any data regardless of its identifiability, which is being used for the purposes set out above is covered.
-It will all be treated in line with the principles of GDPR i.e. fairly, lawfully and securely.
+The notice covers confidential patient information.
+This means any data, regardless of its identifiability, which is being used for the purposes set out above is covered.
+It will all be treated in line with the principles of GDPR - fairly, lawfully and securely.

 How long will the notices be in place?

-COPI notices have now been extended until the end of March 2021 to help give healthcare organisations and Local Authorities the confidence to share the data needed to respond to Covid-19.
-The notices will be reviewed on or before 31 March 2021 or may be extended.
-If no further notices are issued, the notices will expire on 31 March 2021.
+COPI notices have now been extended until the end of September 2021 to help give healthcare organisations and local authorities the confidence to share the data needed to respond to COVID-19.
+The notices will be reviewed on or before 31 September 2021 or may be extended.
+If no further notices are issued, the notices will expire on 31 September 2021.

 What if I’m unsure about sharing data?